Odiyandev/sacrashfix/README.md

 ## Overview

-**BitScream Crasher AntiCheat Plugin** is a robust anti-cheat solution designed to detect and block malicious players attempting to crash or exploit the server.
+**BitStream Crasher AntiCheat Plugin** is a robust anti-cheat solution designed to detect and block malicious players attempting to crash or exploit the server.
 This plugin was re-edited and fine-tuned by **Kerala.mp** to offer enhanced stability and protection for your gaming server.

 ### Requirements
 - nothing